-If a member of staff is concerned about the mental health or wellbeing of student, in the first instance they should speak to the (Keir Mather and/or Karen Thompson).
+If a member of staff is concerned about the mental health or wellbeing of student, in the first instance they should speak to the (Keir Mather, Karen Thompson, Claire Meakin - Safeguarding & Wellbeing Team).

 If there is a concern that the student is high risk or in danger of immediate harm, the school's safeguarding policy and procedures must be followed, this includes the completion of a referral on My Concern.